unicorn-fail/emoji/README.md

 $ composer require unicorn-fail/emoji
 ```

-The `CommonMarkConverter` class provides a simple wrapper for converting CommonMark to HTML:
+The `UnicornFail\Emoji\Converter` class provides a simple wrapper for converting emoticons, HTML entities and
+shortcodes to proper unicode characters (emojis):

 ```php
 use UnicornFail\Emoji\Converter;